 On the other hand, an immature harvest can lead to the underdevelopment of your buds.
 These will turn out to be much less potent and stale than what they are capable of being.
 Without many flavors and smells going on, your smoking experiences might not be as enjoyable as they should be.

-The perfect timing of harvests outdoors will also require you to take the weather into consideration.
+The perfect timing of harvests outdoors will also require you to consider the weather.
 You will want to anticipate whether a rainstorm might hit your crops or if winter starts coming around the corner.
-While you will be able to cure and dry your buds right after harvests, having fewer amounts of water content build up in them will make the whole process easier.
+While you will be able to cure and dry your buds right after harvests, having fewer amounts of water content built up in them will make the whole process easier.